Financial Planning

 What is a trust?

-A trust is a fiduciary relationship in which a grantor (also known as a trustor or a settler), gives another party known as the trustee the legal right to hold assets for the benefit of a beneficiary who will ultimately benefit from the trust assets.
+A trust is a legal arrangement – and fiduciary relationship – established through a trust agreement or trust document, in which a grantor (also known as a trustor or settlor) gives another party known as the trustee the legal right to hold and manage assets for the benefit of a beneficiary who will ultimately benefit from the trust assets.
+This arrangement is governed by trust law and plays a pivotal role in asset protection and estate planning.

 Creating a trust

 A trust is created by the grantor.
-The grantor writes the rules governing how the trust is to operate, and gives instructions to and appoints a trustee.
+The grantor writes the rules governing how the trust is to operate and gives instructions to and appoints a trustee.
 The grantor also names the trust beneficiary.
-If the trust is revocable, the grantor can change the rules of the trust at any time.
+If the trust is revocable, the grantor can change the rules of the trust at any time by amending the trust agreement.
 If the trust is irrevocable, the grantor can’t make changes to the rules.
-Revocable and irrevocable trusts each have advantages and disadvantages, including income tax and estate tax implications.
+Revocable trusts and irrevocable trusts each have advantages and disadvantages, including income tax and federal estate tax implications.

 In addition to naming the beneficiaries, the grantor can state what each beneficiary is to receive out of the trust.
 This is usually described as the income (interest and dividends that the trust earns) and the principal (initial trust funding amount plus capital appreciation).
-The grantor can state a beneficiary is only entitled income or principal or both.
+The grantor can state a beneficiary is only entitled to income or principal or both.
+This specificity in the legal document ensures that the asset distribution aligns with the grantor’s wishes.

 Benefits of a trust

 Now you know the foundations, but you may still be wondering why you should create a trust.
 There are several potential advantages to setting up a trust.
 First, it allows you to have ongoing professional management of your assets, while still providing flexibility for how you use and distribute these assets.
 Depending on the type of trusts you create, you can detail specific parameters for how and when assets are distributed to beneficiaries.
-Trusts may also provide certain tax benefits and can help avoid probate costs.
+Trusts may also provide certain tax benefits, such as minimizing federal estate tax exposure, and can help avoid probate court costs.

 Is a trust right for you?
 And if so, what type of trust?